Sterlingduke/Homework_1/README.md

 # Horiseon Marketing Group

 ## Description
-Horiseon is a multi-leveled marketing group that uses leading edge technology platforms and practical experience and a proven track record to make any business grow in a ever changing world.
-Horiseon provides proven effeciancy through SEO, Online Managment and Social Media Marketing.
+Horiseon is a multi-leveled marketing group that uses leading edge technology platforms and practical experience and a proven track record to help your business keep up with the growing demand of staying up to date with the newest and most efficient market trends.
+Horiseon provides proven effeciancy through SEO, Online Managment and Social Media Marketing and more.

+![screenshot] (../ass

 ## Project Status
 prototype